fuhrmanator/fuhrmanator.github.io/_posts/2023-09-15-TypeScript-support-in-Moose.md

 It's now possible to model and analyze TypeScript projects in [Moose](https://github.com/moosetechnology).

 Thanks to excellent collaboration with summer 2023 interns [Eya Bdah](https://www.linkedin.com/in/bdah-eya-684b341a2/) (ISSAT of Sousse University) and [Maël Paul](https://www.linkedin.com/in/maelpaul/) (ENSEIRB-MATMECA Bordeaux), several former students of MGL843 who contributed to the open-source elements of this project, and last but not least, Inria's [EVREF (formerly RMoD)](https://www.inria.fr/fr/evref) group, there is a stable Famix [metamodel](https://github.com/fuhrmanator/FamixTypeScript) and [importer (aka parser)](https://github.com/fuhrmanator/FamixTypeScriptImporter) for TypeScript.
-The importer is also an npmjs package, which means you can easily install and run it if you use npm.
+The importer [`ts2famix`](https://www.npmjs.com/package/ts2famix) is also an npmjs package, which means you can easily install and run it if you use npm.

+## Assumptions

-In this post, I'll show you how to use these tools to analyze a TypeScript project using Moose.
+In this post, I'll show you how to use these tools to analyze a TypeScript project using Moose 10.
+We assume the reader is familiar with cloning GitHub projects and running npm commands (since we're analyzing TypeScript), as well as using the git `bash` command-line tool.
+We tested this on Windows 10 (again using git `bash`), but it should work on Linux and Mac, too.

-## Teach Moose about TypeScript
+## Moose needs to grok TypeScript

 The Moose software needs a metamodel to understand TypeScript programs.
 Our project provides this metamodel at <https://github.com/fuhrmanator/FamixTypeScript>.

 The following instructions are for people familiar with Moose and Pharo.
 If you need help with Pharo images, check out the [Pharo Mooc](https://mooc.pharo.org/).

 - Create and run a **Moose 10 (stable)** image.
 - Open a Playground and run this script to load the FamixTypeScript metamodel: